fredrikaverpil/fredrikaverpil.github.io/_posts/2018-06-07-distributing-python-scripts-as-zip-file.md

 For Maya, you can ask your users to [create a shelf button](http://help.autodesk.com/view/MAYAUL/2018/ENU/?guid=GUID-527023AE-9FB5-4D01-8D29-075B1E6C4754) with the code above (or even bundle a shelf MEL file, to be placed in e.g. `~/Documents/maya/2018/prefs/shelves`).

 Bonus: add a `__main__.py` to the zip file's root and you can execute it with `python a.zip`.

+Make sure to vendor (bundle) any dependency Python scripts your program might need.
+What's nice about this is then you don't have to worry about the same vendored package already being used by some other script, as your vendored version is placed under your `b` namespace, e.g. `b.vendor.Qt` if vendoring e.g. [Qt.py](https://github.com/mottosso/Qt.py).
+Your script would then import its vendored module like so: `from b.vendor import Qt` instead of the regular `import Qt`.